Chlumsky/msdfgen/README.md

 which serve as a texture representation that can be used in real-time graphics to efficiently reproduce said shapes.
-Although it can also be used to generate conventional signed distance fields best known from [this Valve paper](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) and pseudo-distance fields, its primary purpose is to generate multi-channel distance fields, using a method I have developed.
+Although it can also be used to generate conventional signed distance fields best known from [this Valve paper](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) and perpendicular distance fields, its primary purpose is to generate multi-channel distance fields, using a method I have developed.
 Unlike monochrome distance fields, they have the ability to reproduce sharp corners almost perfectly by utilizing all three color channels.